antoine-royer/PyMathlib/README.md

 There is two file : `vecmat.py` is the complete librairie for computer and `vecmat_nw.py` is the same librairie but without some functions like `solve`.
 This lighter version is specially design for the Numworks calculators but you can execute it on other calculators like Casio Graph 90+E or Graph 35+E II.

-Version 1.5.1 released on 13rd of september 2020.

 ### Licence

 This code was provided with licence GNU General Public Licence v3.0